 A Girl Walks Home Alone at Night (2014)

 For many women, the title of this understated Iranian film alone is enough to send chills up your spine.
 In a world where the feminine body is always in danger, nighttime is indicative of the most peril; girls are taught from the time they can read to walk in groups, walk in the light, and walk fast.

 A Girl Walks Home Alone at Night depicts a lonely vampire who kills gruesomely at the start of the film, but then is slowly revealed to be enjoying normal activities such as listening to music and skateboarding.
 She kills rather listlessly, seeming to desire human connection even as she sates her hunger.
 And throughout it all is the subtle, very human story of a young man, his diseased father, and the humans — or humane monsters, or monstrous humans — who harm them both.

 What is your favorite horror film created by a director of color?
-Let us know in the comments, and don’t forget to Let Your Geek Sideshow!
+Share your thoughts with other horror fans at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!

 There’s a chill in the air.
-The leaves tremble in a skeleton dance and shadows seem just a little darker.
-Channel the spirits and revel in Sideshow’s Spooktacular 2021 — a celebration of all things sinister, scary, and downright spoopy.
+The leaves tremble in a skeleton dance and shadows seem a shade darker.
+Channel the spirits and revel in Sideshow’s Spooktacular 2022 — a celebration of all things sinister, scary, and downright spooky.

 Join us from October 24 – October 31 by visiting side.show/spooktacular and don’t forget — Sleep is for the weak!